 Video rooms are based on a publish/subscribe model.
 In the example of a one-on-one video call, participants publish audio and video tracks via their mic and camera.
 The two participants are subscribed to each other’s tracks, meaning they receive the media information that the other publishes.

 Depending on the type of call architecture in place, participants may or may not need to be subscribed to every other participant’s tracks.
 Take the example of a conference broadcast with 100,000 people.
 This type of call only requires select audio and video tracks — those of the presenters, and maybe those of certain audience members asking questions.
 The remaining audience members do not need to publish tracks, and they do not need to be subscribed to one another's tracks.

 For these situations, make use of Daily track subscriptions, dynamically subscribing to different participants' audio and video streams.

 Note: track subscriptions are only available on calls over an SFU network connection (more on what that is below).

-Using the Daily platform, calls made with fewer than five participants connect using a peer-to-peer (P2P) connection by default.
+Using the Daily platform, calls made with fewer than three participants connect using a peer-to-peer (P2P) connection by default.
 In a P2P call, each user is directly connected with each other user.
 Depending on the call, P2P calls can be higher quality and allow for faster connections; they’re also encrypted end-to-end.